MatzoMT/cs1302-arcade/README.md

      execute the commands below:

      ```
-     $ git tag -am "Deadline 2" deadline2
+     $ git tag -am "Deadline 3" deadline3
      $ git push --all origin --tags
      ```

-  After pushing, all commits that you've made so far should be visible in your private repository on GitHub.
-Under the green "Code" button on your repository's GitHub page, you should see a link that says something like, "XYZ commits."
-If you click it, it will show you log for your `master` branch -- compare it with `git log` or `git adog` to make sure it's actually up to date.

 * Evidence of branching and merging **is required** for this deadline.
 When inspecting your Git log, the graders would like to see that you made proper use of `branch`, `checkout`, and `merge` to work on portions of your project prior to including those changes in your `master` branch.

-  **Partial submissions do not need to be submitted via the `submit` command.**

-1. **CRITICAL:** Make sure that all tracked files are staged and committed with a good log message and that the `master` branch is checked out.
-Take special care to ensure that your fully-committed `master` branch reflects the project you wish to submit.
+* Take special care to ensure that your fully-committed `master` branch reflects the project you wish to submit.
 Compare your log to the log on GitHub.
 If you do not have the most recent version of your project, then you may need to do a `git pull`.
-Finally, Using `git status` should not indicate any untracked files.
+Finally, using `git status` should not indicate any untracked files.
+If you need to make more commits and retag, then use an `a`, `b`, `c`, ... suffix in the tag names (e.g., `deadline3a`).

+* **CRITICAL:** For this deadline, you also need to submit on Odin!
-1. Change into the parent directory of your local copy of the repository and submit it using the `submit` command:
+  Change into the parent directory of your local copy of the repository and submit it using the `submit` command:

    ```
    $ submit cs1302-arcade csci-1302